3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Introduction

 Among DMs, latent diffusion models (LDMs, introduced by~\citet{rombach2022highresolution}), appear to be a particularly promising method for geomodel generation and history matching in subsurface flow applications.
-These methods achieve computational efficiency and scalability by performing the diffusion process in a lower-dimensional latent space rather than in the pixel or voxel space. ~\citet{lee2023latent} and ~\citet{Ovanger2025} used LDMs to generate realistic conditional realizations of 2D multifacies marine depositional environments.
+These methods achieve computational efficiency and scalability by performing the diffusion process in a lower-dimensional latent space rather than in the pixel or voxel space.~\citet{lee2023latent} and~\citet{Ovanger2025} used LDMs to generate realistic conditional realizations of 2D multifacies marine depositional environments.
 These studies highlighted the superior performance of diffusion-based generation relative to GANs.
 In~\citet{fractures_ldm}, an LDM was used to parameterize 2D discrete fracture networks (DFNs).
 LDM generated models exhibited visual improvement over those generated using VAEs, and they preserved property distributions in agreement with reference models.
 LDMs have also been used for direct generation or post-processing of simulation forecasts.
-For example, \citet{zhan} applied an LDM for 2D binary facies models with Gaussian permeability distributions within the two facies.
-In that study an LDM was trained to generate facies structures conditioned on observed pressure and concentration fields, and another LDM with the same architecture was trained to perform the opposite task. \citet{exxon} developed an LDM model to post-process upscaled simulation results to provide fine-scale pressure and saturation maps for a 2D waterflooding problem.
+For example,~\citet{zhan} applied an LDM for 2D binary facies models with Gaussian permeability distributions within the two facies.
+In that study an LDM was trained to generate facies structures conditioned on observed pressure and concentration fields, and another LDM with the same architecture was trained to perform the opposite task.~\citet{exxon} developed an LDM model to post-process upscaled simulation results to provide fine-scale pressure and saturation maps for a 2D waterflooding problem.

 To date, many subsurface modeling applications involving DL parameterizations -- and in particular most DM/LDM implementations -- have been for 2D or relatively small 3D domains, containing fewer than $\sim$100,000~cells.
 Given their powerful generative capabilities and efficient representation of high-dimensional spaces, the extension and application of these methods to larger 3D models is of great interest.
-In addition, with the exception of the work in \cite{Song2021_multiscenario} for 2D geomodeling with GANs, only a single geological scenario has been considered in most studies involving flow and history matching.
-This also represents a key limitation because the geological scenario itself is typically uncertain and this should be considered during history matching.
+In addition, with the exception of the work in \cite{Song2021_multiscenario} for 2D geomodeling with GANs, the global features characterizing the geological scenario are typically fixed in studies involving flow and history matching.
+This could represent a key limitation because the scenario parameters themselves are uncertain in practical applications, and this should be considered during history matching.